VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part2.md

 {% include slideshow.html imgLink="dualApo1.jpg;dualApo2.jpg" imgDesc="" slideNumber=slideCounter %}

 Immediately after, the ranged will stay at this position while the melees will move in.
 They have to move to the safe side to avoid the two first explosions (South West in our example), being at max melee range is enough to avoid the second explosion under the boss.
-If you're feeling confident about the timing to move between the first and the second explosion and doesn't want to take care of the orbs of light positions, you can use the position showed for the gunbreaker (and flexing).
+If you're feeling confident about the timing to move between the first and the second explosion and doesn't want to take care of the orbs of light positions, you can use the position showed for the Gunbreaker (and flexing).
 Once the middle explosions happens, everyone has to group in the middle:

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="dualApo3.jpg;dualApo4.jpg" imgDesc="" slideNumber=slideCounter %}

-After the third explosion, the main Tank will move toward the edge to bait **Somber Dance** being casted.
+After the third explosion, the main Tank will move toward the edge to bait **Somber Dance** being cast.
 Use the lines on the ground to avoid the explosion.
 Once the boss jumped, the other Tank will move under the boss while avoiding the last explosion to bait the second part of **Somber Dance**.
 The main Tank has to move to group to avoid dying:

 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="dualApo5.jpg;dualApo6.jpg;dualApo7.jpg;dualApo8.jpg" imgDesc="The main Tank prepares to move;He moves toward the edge while avoid the fourth explosion;<em>Oracle of Darkness</em> jumps on the Tank;The other Tank remplace him to get the second hit of <strong>Somber Dance</strong>" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="dualApo5.jpg;dualApo6.jpg;dualApo7.jpg;dualApo8.jpg" imgDesc="The main Tank prepares to move;He moves toward the edge while avoid the fourth explosion;<em>Oracle of Darkness</em> jumps on the Tank;The other Tank replaces him to get the second hit of <strong>Somber Dance</strong>" slideNumber=slideCounter %}

 Afterward, the Tanks regroup for the incoming **Shell Crusher**.
 Heal the damage taken and spread around *Oracle of Darkness* for **Spirit Taker**. :